Why Wheaten Terriers are The Best All Around Dogs

 The fun loving and friendly wheaten terrier makes a loyal friend and a great family dog!

 Considering adding a new pet to the family?
-The Soft Coated Wheaten terrier, also known as "the poor man's terrier" is one of the best all around dogs.
+The Soft Coated Wheaten Terrier, also known as "the poor man's terrier" is one of the best all-around dogs.
 They're known for their unique looks and for having a big personality to match.
-They are good looking, with a soft, silky, hypoallergenic coat.
-If you suffer from allergies, or can't stand shedding, a wheaten terrier is an ideal choice for you.
+They are good-looking, with a soft, silky, hypoallergenic coat.
+If you suffer from allergies, or can't stand shedding, a wheaten terrier is an ideal choice for you

-Their hair doesn't shed and grows into a cute thick fringe above their above their eyebrows and into a beard below their snout.
+Their hair doesn't shed and grows into a cute thick fringe above their eyebrows and a beard below their snout.
 This gives them a charming, goofy look, that along with their spunky personality makes them hard not to love.
 When you're walking a Wheaten down the street you're likely to get stopped by a few admirers.
 "Can I pet your dog?" is a question you'll get used to hearing while out and about.
 Their big happy smiles and soft, curly coats are hard to resist.

 Temperament

 Wheatens are so friendly they're known for giving everyone, including strangers, a famous "wheaten greeting."
-When someone comes to the door, they get REALLY excited and rush to greet them, wagging their tails and waiting in eager anticipating.
+When someone comes to the door, they get REALLY excited and rush to greet them, wagging their tails and waiting in eager anticipation.
 Greetings include a lot of joyful jumping and "love licks".
 Luckily these dogs are so adorable most visitors won't mind.
 If you don't want to be greeted by an overly excited, but adorable dog every day, these dogs might not be the best choice for you.

-Wheaten Terrier PuppyPet Helpful
+Wheaten Terrier PuppyWheaten Terrier PuppyPet Helpful

 Aside from jumping, and getting excited by visitors, Wheatens are fairly easy to train.
 They're known to be one of the most intelligent dog breeds, just make sure you keep them on a leash when going for walks.
-These dogs aren't known to be very good off leash on their own.
+These dogs aren't known to be very good off-leash on their own.
 They can get overly excited by anything or anyone that catches their attention and take off running after them.

-Just because they're friendly and fun loving, doesn't mean they can't protect you either.
+Just because they're friendly and fun-loving, doesn't mean they can't protect you either.
 Wheatens make great watchdogs.
 But, they aren't the most reliable guard dogs.
 While they will alert you every time someone comes near the door, you'll have to take over after that.
 Stranger danger isn't exactly a term these dogs take seriously.
 These dogs can be extremely friendly, even to people they don't recognize.

 Exercise Needs

-Pet Crates Direct
+4 Wheaten TerriersPet Crates Direct

 You can easily take them for long walks or hikes.
 They'll also happily play fetch for as long as you're interested, but are just as happy cuddling up on the couch.
 To keep your pup entertained while you're gone, try an interactive dog toy or subscribing to Bark Box.
 Here's how Bark Box stacks up against other store toys.